logux/core/README.md

 ## Action ID

 Log order is strictly required to be the same on every machine.
-For this reason, every action metadata contains ID to order actions by this ID.
+For this reason, every action metadata contains `meta.id` to order actions by this ID.

-ID is a array of `number` or `string`.
-Logux will compare array items to find what action is older.
-So every new action ID should be bigger than previous one.

-Default ID format:
+ID is a array of:

 1. Number of milliseconds elapsed since 1 January 1970.
-2. Unique node name.
+2. Unique node ID.
 3. An incremented number in case if the previous action had the same number of milliseconds.

-This format is tricky to keep ID unique on every machine.
-Also this format allows you to get real time , when action was occurred.

 ```js
 [1473564435318, 'server', 0]